 Previous to the citrulline discovery, one of the best known benefits of watermelon was that it was valued as a natural sources of lycopene.
 In fact, it’s one of the best natural sources of lycopene available.
-In fact, it even outweighs tomatoes in the lycopene department.
+It even outweighs tomatoes in the lycopene department.
 (Lycopene is primarily thought of as essential for heart health.
 But it’s also beneficial for prostate health).

 Watermelon is a food of seduction

 Yet even without knowing its nutritional impact, it’s easy to see why this is a food of seduction.
 It is valentine pink in color.
 And watermelon’s flesh is an emblem of summer, hot days in the sun and lots of skin.

 Even in the manner in which it is eaten, watermelon is sexy.
 It is a food for which it is not only accepted, it is expected that the seeds will be expelled from the mouth through puckered up lips.

 So, it could be suggested that impromptu seed spitting contest may be excellent ice breakers for singles on the prowl at the softball league summer BBQ.
 Think about it…an entire game focused solely on the skills of mouths.